I love red curry with veggies, and this easy homemade recipe is delicious.

 - AVOCADO OIL.
-The oil could be replaced with water, but I’m a fan of avocado oil.
-I believe healthy fats in moderation are perfectly fine.
+The oil could be replaced with water, but I believe healthy fats in moderation are perfectly fine.
 Avocado oil is one of my favorites.

 - BELL PEPPERS.
 Every color provides its own list of benefits and all have great antioxidant properties.
 I tend to reach for red, yellow, and/or orange most of the time because of the flavor, nutritional profile, and bright colors they add to a dish.
 I used red and yellow for this one.

 - ONION.
 I usually don’t get stressed out about what type of onion I use.
 While I may have one in mind and may select it for a reason, sometimes I use whatever I have on the counter.
-I used white in this one.
+This time I used white.

 - CARROTS.
 You can use whole carrots or baby carrots.
-I keep baby carrots in my house because that’s what I give my girls (aka fur babies) for treats.
-You’ll recognize baby carrots in most of my recipes because I stick to my motto – easy, convenient, and fast.
+I keep baby carrots in my fridge because that’s what I give my girls (aka fur babies) for treats.
+You’ll recognize baby carrots in most of my recipes because I stick to my motto – easy, convenient, fast, and use what you have.

 - GREEN PEAS.
 I used frozen peas.
-Frozen vegetables are usually a good option if the ingredient list includes only the vegetable you’re buying.
 Frozen veggies are flash frozen, so they’re frozen within hours of being harvested leaving them packed full of nutrients Just be sure to read the ingredient list.
 The list should include only the vegetable you’re buying.

 - JALAPENOS.
 The quantity is a little relative.
 If you have super-hot peppers, you may consider using only one or removing the seeds.
 I love peppers and spicy, so I used two with seeds intact.

 - COCONUT AMINOS.
-I know not everyone is familiar with coconut aminos yet, but if they follow Fueling with Real Food, they will be.
-Coconut aminos is the healthier version of soy sauce and tamari.
-It is soy free and gluten free, and it’s 1/3 to ½ the sodium.
-In my opinion it tastes SO MUCH BETTER!!!
+If you’re not familiar with coconut aminos yet, you will be if you follow Fueling with Real Food.
+It’s the healthier version of soy sauce and tamari.
+It is soy free and gluten-free, and it’s 1/3 to 1/2 the sodium.
+In my opinion, it also tastes SO MUCH BETTER!!!

 - RED CURRY PASTE.
 Feel free to make your own, but this busy girl did not!
 The red curry paste straight from the jar was perfect! 😉

 - COCONUT MILK (or lite).
 The full fat milk will make it a little creamier and perhaps a little yummier.
 If you don’t want full fat, you can purchase lite or even substitute water for some milk.
 This is where you can make the curry a little soupy if you want.
-Although, you can control that with the quantity of rice you use as well.
-If you sway too much from the recipe, be mindful that you may need to adjust the other ingredient quantities, so the dish keeps the same scrumptious red curry flavor.
+Although, you can also control that with the quantity of rice you use.
+If you sway too much from the recipe, be mindful that you may need to adjust the other ingredient quantities so the dish keeps the same scrumptious red curry flavor.

 - BROWN RICE.
 You could substitute the rice with quinoa or cauliflower rice.
 The cauliflower rice will make it a little soupier and low carb.
 You can use regular brown rice or instant.
 I like fast, so I don’t mind using instant.

 - RAW TOASTED CASHEWS.
-I always use raw to avoid the inflammatory causing processed oils.
-I enjoyed the toasted cashews on top.
-It may have been mostly from the texture because I don’t think I toasted mine enough.
+I always start with raw to avoid the inflammatory causing processed oils.
+I toasted them for flavor and texture.
 If you’re not familiar with toasting your own, you can simply put them in a skillet on the stove (no oil) and be sure to shake, stir, or flip them frequently to prevent burning on one side.
 When you start to smell the aroma or see the nuts turning brown, they’re done.
 You can toast them to your liking.
 Easy peasy!